-As noted in Volume 1, the Authority proposes electricity be escalated at 7.41% per annum, based on expected growth in the four key components of electricity prices - network costs, energy costs, retail operating costs and retail margin.
+The Authority proposed electricity be escalated at 7.41% per annum, based on expected growth in the four key components of electricity prices - network costs, energy costs, retail operating costs and retail margin.

-At this stage, the Authority does not accept an escalation rate that makes an explicit allowance for carbon price impacts prior to them becoming enacted legislation.
+In the Draft Report, the Authority did not accept an escalation rate that made an explicit allowance for carbon price impacts prior to them becoming enacted legislation.

-The Authority notes Halcrow's conclusion that SunWater's forecast electricity expenditure appears appropriate.
+The Authority noted Halcrow's conclusion that SunWater's forecast electricity expenditure appears appropriate.
 However, the Authority has conducted a more detailed review of SunWater's electricity expenditure.
 The Authority's recommended electricity costs are set out below.